Steve West (musician): Pavement: 1993–1999; 2010; 2019–2023

 West was recruited to join Pavement in 1993, after the band dismissed their original drummer, Gary Young.
 West's first performance with the band was on their 1994 album Crooked Rain, Crooked Rain; he remained in the band until they broke up in 1999.
 While in Pavement, West was frequently criticized and disparaged by Malkmus for not being technically proficient enough.
 West has been described as an "infinitely more competent" drummer than Young, although Young himself disagreed.
 He is the subject of "Westie Can Drum", a B-side released on the Pavement single "Stereo".

 He has appeared on their 2010 reunion tour as well as their 2022-2023 tour.

 Marble Valley: 1997–present

 While a member of Pavement, West started a solo project, Marble Valley, of which he is the frontman.
 Marble Valley released its debut album in 1997.
 In 2010, Marc Hawthorne of SF Weekly described Marble Valley as "...a strange bird, playing around with pop, postpunk, psychedelics, rap, and whatever else it can get its hands on in service of songs that can go from weird to weirder."

 Silver Jews: 1994

 He performed drums and backing vocals on the Silver Jews album Starlite Walker.

 Personal life

 As of 2003, West lived in rural Virginia with his wife and children.
-He lived in Brisbane, Australia.